 At this stage, Cyclonus felt like the ground opened beneath his feet and the void swallowed him.

 "My lord, please, don't ask me to…"

-"Yes, I'm asking you to do everything necessary to enroll Nightbird in the army, even if it implies to interface with her every damn night on Earth!"
+"Yes, I'm asking you to do everything necessary to enlist Nightbird in the Decepticon army, even if it implies to interface with her every damn night on Earth!"
 Galvatron retorted.
 He patted Cyclonus' shoulders apologetically.
 "Consider the good side of this duty: she has a nice chassis!"

 Nearby Megatron's quarters

 Galvatron was still laughing when he arrived in front of his brother's door.
 He had to confess that Cyclonus arousing the greed of Nightbird was very entertaining.
-His second in command had always lived an ascetic life, keeping his private life secret.
-Galvatron thought he had very few interface experiences with a femme, and was certain that this was the good opportunity for him to relax.
+His second-in-command had always lived an ascetic life, keeping his private life secret.
+Galvatron thought he had very few interface experiences, and was certain that this was the good opportunity for him to relax.

 "Oh, this will be very fun," he chuckled before regaining his serious and beeping his elder brother.
-"May I enter or are you in the middle of an interface session with your bird?" he asked huskily.
+"May I come in, or are you in the middle of an interface session with your bird?" he asked huskily.